Woodworking: Ancient Egypt

 There is significant evidence of advanced woodworking in ancient Egypt.
 Woodworking is depicted in many extant ancient Egyptian drawings, and a considerable amount of ancient Egyptian furniture (such as stools, chairs, tables, beds, chests) have been preserved.
-Tombs represent a large collection of these artifacts and the inner coffins found in the tombs were also made of wood.
-The metal used by the Egyptians for woodworking tools was originally copper and eventually, after 2000 BC bronze as iron working was unknown until much later.
+Tombs contain a large collection of these artifacts, and the inner coffins found within them were also made of wood.
+The metal used by the Egyptians for woodworking tools was originally copper and eventually, after 2000 BC, bronze, as iron working was unknown until much later.
+Each metal used over time for woodworking was harder and more able to hold an edge than the one used prior.

 Commonly used woodworking tools included axes, adzes, chisels, pull saws, and bow drills.
 Mortise and tenon joints are attested from the earliest Predynastic period.
 These joints were strengthened using pegs, dowels and leather or cord lashings.
 Animal glue came to be used only in the New Kingdom period.
-Ancient Egyptians invented the art of veneering and used varnishes for finishing, though the composition of these varnishes is unknown.
+Ancient Egyptians invented the art of veneering and used varnishes for finishing.
+However, the composition of these varnishes is unknown.
 Although different native acacias were used, as was the wood from the local sycamore and tamarisk trees, deforestation in the Nile valley resulted in the need for the importation of wood, notably cedar, but also Aleppo pine, boxwood and oak, starting from the Second Dynasty.

 Ancient Rome

 Woodworking was essential to the Romans.
 It provided material for buildings, transportation, tools, and household items.
-Wood also provided pipes, dye, waterproofing materials, and energy for heat.Although most examples of Roman woodworking have been lost, the literary record preserved much of the contemporary knowledge.
+Wood also provided pipes, dyes, waterproofing materials, and heat.Although most examples of Roman woodworking have been lost, the literary record preserved much of the contemporary knowledge.
 Vitruvius dedicates an entire chapter of his De architectura to timber, preserving many details.
 Pliny, while not a botanist, dedicated six books of his Natural History to trees and woody plants, providing a wealth of information on trees and their uses.

 Ancient China

 The progenitors of Chinese woodworking are considered to be Lu Ban (魯班 Lǔbān) and his wife Lady Yun, from the Spring and Autumn period (771 to 476 BC).
-Lu Ban is said to have introduced the plane, chalk-line, and other tools to China.
+Lu Ban is said to have introduced the plane, the chalk line, and other tools to China.
 His teachings were supposedly left behind in the book Lu Ban Jing (魯班經, "Manuscript of Lu Ban")(魯班經 Lǔbān jīng).
 Despite this, it is believed that the text was written some 1500 years after his death.
-This book is filled largely with descriptions of dimensions for use in building various items such as flower pots, tables, altars, etc., and also contains extensive instructions concerning Feng Shui.
+This book is largely filled with descriptions of dimensions for building various items, such as flower pots, tables, altars, etc., and also contains extensive instructions on Feng Shui.
 It mentions almost nothing of the intricate glue-less and nail-less joinery for which Chinese furniture was so famous.